gregpalmr/dremio-backup-restore-on-kubernetes/README.md

 [https://github.com/dremio/dremio-cloud-tools/tree/master/charts/dremio_v2](https://github.com/dremio/dremio-cloud-tools/tree/master/charts/dremio_v2)

-### Step 2.a.
+### 2.a.
 Start a Dremio admin pod to run offline commands

 Use the helm chart command to stop the main Dremio pods and start a Dremio admin pod that attaches to the persistent volume claim.

      $ helm upgrade <dremio-cluster-name> dremio_v2 --reuse-values --set DremioAdmin=true

-### Step 2.b.
+### 2.b.
 Copy the Dremio backup file to the admin pod

 Remove the old backup files if they exists